-The macro synthetic fibres though start to loose their mechanical properties as soon as the temperature reaches 50°C and even disappear at 160°C. In a fire, a structure with macro synthetic becomes rather soon unreinforced - with no load bearing capacity left at all - and may result in an unsafe situation from the first hours onwards.
-Tests in the Bekaert laboratory have shown a decrease of 40 to 50% of the post-crack strength of macro polymer fibre concrete at 50°C.
+Macro synthetic fibres, by contrast, start to lose their mechanical properties as soon as the temperature reaches 50°C and disappear altogether at 160°C. In a fire, a structure with macro synthetic fibres becomes rather soon unreinforced - with no load bearing capacity left at all - and may result in an unsafe situation from the first hours onwards.

+Tests in the Bekaert laboratory have shown a decrease of 40 to 50% in the post-crack strength of macro polymer fibre concrete at 50°C.